tommy237/Scheduly-362/README.md

    - ⬜ **Offline** - If the user is currently free but not using the app/phone.
    - 🟥 **Busy** - If the user is not using the app/phone during an event/work/school/appointment.
    - For text, the attending event name will hover over their profile.
 Formatted text depends on the type of event created (class/job/vacation/appointment/interview/sleeping).
-+ <ins>**\*Timezone Recalibration**</ins> is a base feature to include; for mutual friends who currently have school, work at a different state or country.
++ <ins>**\*Timezone Recalibration**</ins> is a base feature to include; for mutual friends who currently have school, work, or events at a different state or country.
 Events for mutual friends using a different time zone will have appointment times recalibrated for the user's time zone.
-  - > _**Example**: If a friend has an appointment at 2:00pm Tuesday under Japan Standard Time (JST), that appointment is then recalibrated to 9:00pm Monday under Pacific Standard Time (PST)._
+  - > _**Example**: If a friend has an appointment at 2:00pm Tuesday under Japan Standard Time (JST), that appointment is then recalibrated to 9:00pm Monday under Pacific Standard Time (PST) for the user._
   - Daylight Savings Time is under consideration.
 + <ins>**\*\*Integration**</ins> is another feature that's helpful, especially LinkedIn for interviews and zoom meetings.
 Google Calendars will also have back-to-back connection, since _Scheduly_ and it can utilize and import calendars.